dusanmitrovic98/AdvancedDataStructures/README.md

 [ ] 1.
 Red-Black Trees | status:PENDING

-        A self-balancing binary search tree in which [x] 1.
+        A self-balancing binary search tree in which each node is either red or black, with

+[x] 1.
 Arrays | status: PENDING

         A collection of elements of the same data type stored in contiguous memory locations.